OneEden/EDT/README.md

-# LabVIEW_Workshop
+# EDT
-A Workshop on LabVIEW Dev.
+Series of tool for LabVIEW dev.